seriousme/durable-data/README.md

-# durable-data
+# durable_data

-durable-data module is made to provide durability to data structures across restarts of code.
+The durable_data module is made to provide durability to data structures across restarts of code.

 ## Usage